NCAA Season 95

-NCAA Season 95 is the 2019–20 collegiate athletic year of the National Collegiate Athletic Association of the Philippines.
-It is hosted by Arellano University.
+NCAA Season 95 was the 2019–20 collegiate athletic year of the National Collegiate Athletic Association (NCAA) of the Philippines.
+It was hosted by Arellano University.
 No overall championship title was awarded for this season due to the COVID-19 pandemic in the Philippines.

 Calendar

-The customary opening basketball game between the season hosts and the defending champions is changed to the second game.
-Instead, 2019 third placers Letran and runners-up Lyceum will play in the opening game on July 7 at the Mall of Asia Arena, with Arellano and San Beda playing in the main game of the doubleheader.
+The customary opening basketball game between the season hosts and the defending champions was changed to the second game.
+Instead, 2019 third placers Letran and runners-up Lyceum played in the opening game on July 7 at the Mall of Asia Arena, with Arellano and San Beda playing in the main game of the doubleheader.

-Second semester sports will be rescheduled to give way to the country's hosting of the 2019 Southeast Asian Games.
-Women's lawn tennis will be elevated as a regular sport, and a tournament for hado will be held, with the winner going to Japan representing the NCAA.
+Second semester sports was rescheduled to give way to the country's hosting of the 2019 Southeast Asian Games.
+Women's lawn tennis was elevated as a regular sport, and a tournament for hado will be held, with the winner going to Japan representing the NCAA.

 Several sports events were cancelled due to the impact of the COVID-19 pandemic in the Philippines.
-No overall championship title will be awarded.
+No overall championship title was awarded.